 - Related Practice Codes & Guidelines — The majority of the participants of the CIO scheme are bound by certain Codes of Conduct, Practice Standards and other operational and regulatory guidelines.
 Many of these have been developed and are monitored by industry associations and professional bodies, regulatory authorities and a range of other government departments.

 - Recognition as an EDR scheme by the OAIC — Since 12 March 2014, CIO has been recognised by the Office of the Australian Information Commissioner (OAIC) as an external dispute resolution (EDR) scheme for the purpose of handling privacy and credit reporting complaints under the Privacy Act 1988.

 - FAQ for FSPs — Frequently asked questions by financial services providers

-- Memorandum of Understanding between CIO and FOS — The Financial Ombudsman Service Limited (FOS) and the Credit and Investments Ombudsman (CIO) are external dispute resolution schemes approved by the Australian Securities and Investments Commission.
+- Memorandum of Understanding between CIO and AFCA — The Financial Ombudsman Service Limited (FOS) and the Credit and Investments Ombudsman (CIO) are external dispute resolution schemes approved by the Australian Securities and Investments Commission.
 Both schemes are required to ensure that their complaints handling processes treat consumers and investors fairly and consistently across the credit and financial services sectors.

 - Logo Use — FSPs are not permitted to use or display the CIO logo in their communications and branded publications, such as business cards, letterheads, emails, websites and other promotional materials.